Jakobeha/treescript/README.md

 Modifies[\expr; \n]: False[];
 ```

-TODO Outdated - need to update some things.

 <!--ts-->
 <!--te-->

 ## Purpose

-TreeScript is a DSL for writing code to transform syntax trees.
+TreeScript is a DSL for writing code to analyze and transform syntax trees.

 TreeScript is especially designed to: